artefactory-skaff/vertex-pipeline-starter-kit/docs/index.md

 # Vertex pipelines
 ## Convictions

+Over the last few years of using vertex pipelines, ml engineers at Artefact have

 ## Other things
 - Use a single base docker image for all components
 - Use function-based components